 The happiest people see themselves as having a calling.
 It’s a passionate commitment to the work for its own sake.
 The effort they expend becomes its own reward.
 The calling is what they are, not just what they do.
-When asked what makes a good pilot, the general in charge of accident prevention for the USAF, J. D. 'smokey' Caldara, said, “Flying safely is a way of life — a creed.”
+When asked what makes a good pilot, the general in charge of accident prevention for the USAF, J. D. 'Smokey' Caldara, said, “Flying safely is a way of life — a creed.”

 The origin of the word calling is religious.
 You are called to do God’s work, and it is the root of the word vocation.
 Maybe someone with a calling conjures images of artists living by the sea or doctors working in Africa.
-But hearing and heding a calling is a solid fact of the human condition.
-You can view your work as drudgery, or as a method to advance in your spritual life.
+But hearing and heeding a calling is a solid fact of the human condition.
+You can view your work as drudgery, or as a method to advance in your spiritual life.
 Your choice.
 Or you can start to see the greater whole.
 Entry-level street cleaners make our world beautiful, airline pilots bring families together and make global business a reality.
 It’s your choice how you view your work.
 A mundane job to do, or a way of life.
 By making airmanship your creed, by really paying attention, by making your efforts meaningful, the inner rewards will come.

 For me to find this again, I needed to understand again the importance and ultimate responsibility of my position as an airline captain.
 From an attitude of just driving the bus, to acknowledging the awesome responsibility placed in me by trusting passengers.
 I transport soldiers on leave, TV stars, honeymooners, and parents on the way to show baby to the new grandparents for the first time.
 Several years ago, when I felt trapped in a routine job, I needed to awaken to the endless opportunities for growth by learning to fly at a higher level.
 I love flying.
 I have found my calling.